A recently posed question casts a shadow on the otherwise pristine legacy of Jimmy Stewart.

-According to Kanter, Jim erroneously believed that black actor Hal Williams had been cast as a police officer who would give Jim’s character “a cop lashing” in a particular episode.
-Jim expressed frustration that Williams’ character would be “lecturing me with millions of people watching.”
-He asked that the part be recast.
+According to Kanter, Jim erroneously believed that black actor Hal Williams had been cast as a police officer in an episode where there would be “a cop lashing into the professor [Jimmy’s] character.”

-Indeed, in the dozens of interviews Hal Kanter gave about Jim and The Jimmy Stewart Show over the years, he never once called Jim a racist.
-Nor does Kanter call Jim a racist in his 1999 autobiography, So Far, So Funny.
+- In the dozens of interviews Hal Kanter gave about The Jimmy Stewart Show over the years, he never once called Jim a racist.
+Nor does Kanter call Jim a racist in his 1996 autobiography, So Far, So Funny.

-Hal Williams, the very actor in question, also never called Jimmy Stewart a racist, or said that Jim mistreated him on The Jimmy Stewart Show.
+- Hal Williams also never called Jimmy Stewart a racist, or said that Jim mistreated him on The Jimmy Stewart Show.